DeVilhena-Paulo/mini-C/README.md

 ```sh
 $ make
 ```
-You will then have the compiler read to run.
+You will then have the compiler ready to run.
 Let's try it !
 Move to the folder called tests:
 ```sh
 $ cd tests